-Our statistics reveal that individuals are taking on unsecured debt at a faster pace than any time in the last decade.
-If the current rate of growth keeps up for the whole of 2016, each adult will owe an average of £271 more on their credit cards, personal loans and others forms of consumer debt.
+Our statistics reveal that individuals are taking on unsecured debt at a faster pace than at any time in the last decade.
+If the current rate of growth keeps up for the whole of 2016, each adult will owe an average of £271 more on their credit cards, personal loans and other forms of consumer debt.

 On average, every adult in the UK has £3,629 of this kind of debt, up from £3,171 at the end of 2013.
 Although this is still below the high point of consumer credit in 2008, the sustained growth may place many consumers in precarious financial positions.

 Just over a third of this debt, £64.4 billion, is on credit cards.
-Credit can often be a useful tool in managing your finances, but paying back money you’ve borrowed can also be a huge challenge.
+Credit can often be a useful tool in managing your finances, but paying back the money you’ve borrowed can also be a huge challenge.

 Per household we owe £2,387 on cards – for a credit card bearing the average interest; it would take 25 years and 6 months to repay if you made only the minimum repayment each month.

 *At current rate, Source: Office for National Statistics and Bank of England